Deratiseur/Deratiseur/README.md

 - <a href=https://github.com//Deratiseur/DUKP>Deratiseur's Unused kits Pack (DUKP)</a>: conventional kits.
 - <a href=https://github.com//Deratiseur/DAWAP>Deratiseur's Absolute Wacky Adventurers Pack (DAWAP)</a>: uncommon kits.
 - <a href=https://github.com//Deratiseur/CrossClass>CrossClass Powerkits</a>: vanilla kits combinations for cheated results.
+- <a href=https://github.com//Deratiseur/Kensai>Special : the Kensaisator</a> : Make any character a kensai (in addition to his normal class).

 ## <ins>Shop mods:</ins>
 - <a href=https://github.com//Deratiseur/Illumisfhityroc>Illumisfhityroc</a>: temporary items +4 in BGEE and IWDEE.